-Within the conference, each person the user is speaking with is represented by an icon with a coloured border and the person’s name.
-These icons are draggable on the screen.
-At the bottom of the conversation area, three curved lines are used to indicate where Alice is relative to the icons.
+Within Alice's conference,the three curved lines at the bottom of the conversation area indicate Alice's relative position to other users, whom are represented each by a colored border icon..
+These icons are draggable on the screen..
 This distance from her to each person represents the arrangement in the conference space.
 This arrangement is reflected in the audio feedback through the headphones via a method called sound spatialization.
-The algorithms and implementation comprising sound spatialization are discussed later on in this paper.
+More details on sound spatialization later.

-If Alice places Bob’s icon to her right, then she will primarily hear Bob’s voice coming through her right headphone.
-As she drags Bob’s icon to her left, the sound will transition seamlessly until it seems that Bob is speaking to Alice from the left.
-As Bob’s icon is dragged farther away from Alice’s, his volume will decrease, and as he is brought closer, Alice will perceive his voice to be louder.
-Note that each user can have a unique configuration of the icons, and as such each user experiences the conference space differently, as per his or her preferences.
+If Alice places Bob’s icon to her right, she will primarily hear Bob’s voice coming through her right headphone.
+As she drags Bob’s icon to her left, the sound will transition seamlessly until Bob appears to be speaking to Alice from the left.
+As Bob’s icon is dragged farther away from Alice’s, Bob's volume will decrease, and as he is brought closer, Alice will perceive Bob to be louder.
+Note that each user can have a unique configuration of the icons, and as such each user is granted full customization powers, as per the user's preferences.

-It might be the case in a real-life conference where Alice wants to convey some private information to Bob without the rest of the conference members hearing.
-In real-life, we are limited by the methods we can use to achieve this.
+in a conference scenario, Alice may want to convey some information to Bob in private.
+In the real world, we are limited by the methods we can use to achieve this.
 Alice may simply whisper to Bob, but only if he is sitting next to her.
-With the advancement of mobile technology, Alice may send Bob a text message as an alternative.
-Both of these options are fairly obvious to their peers and will not necessarily protect the information being communication.
-As a result of this, we propose the notion of side chats.

-Below the conference space is a bar which contains several square.
-The leftmost square, which is anchored, always links back to the main conference.
+Or with the advancement of mobile technology, Alice may discretely send Bob a text message as an alternative.
+Both of these options are fairly obvious to their peers and are hardly foolproof.
+In the virtual world, we are able to guarantee secure communciation channels through the notion of side chats.
+Below the conference space is a bar containing several squares.
+The anchored leftmost square, always links back to the main conference.
 The remaining squares are a scrollable list of the user’s side chats.
 Alice can create a new side chat by clicking on the plus button and inviting members of the conference.
 The side chat is similar to the main conference in functionality, including sound spatialization.
 However, if Alice is in one of her side chats, only the people in that chat can hear her.
 She can still hear all that is going on in main conference at a lower volume than the voices of the people in the chat.
 Alice is given free reign to say whatever she wants to Bob without the threat that everyone else might hear her.
+Also key is the lack of notice in the main conference menu with regards to being involved in a side chat.
+This grants a further layer of anonymity to protect the conversation.

 Each chat, including the main conference, has a moderator; the moderator is the person who created the chat.
 The moderator is the only person who has the ability to add and remove users.
 Other users may send a request to the moderator to invite someone from their contact list.
 If a user leaves a chat for which he is the moderator, he is given the options to either close the chat or give moderator access to another person.

+With a simple, intuitive user interface, OpenComm gives the deserved attention to an oft-overlooked aspect of conferencing - the ability to hold subchats.

 Back End:

-Granting users the immersive experience of a real world conference is a goal of the OpenComm team.
+Granting users the immersive experience of a real world conference is a goal of OpenComm.
 As such, the backbone of the conference - voice - has to be engaging.
 We propose a fundamentally different approach to how voice is delivered in VoIP clients to meet this goal.